 The use of spectral coefficients has been proven to uniquely specify threshold functions.
-The work by Chow [5], resulted in a formal proof that n + 1 spectral coefficients are sufficient to define a specific threshold function.
+The work by Chow in 1961 [4] resulted in a formal proof that n + 1 spectral coefficients are sufficient to define a specific threshold function.
 In terms of the definitions used in this paper, the constituent functions that are used to compute these coefficients are $f_c(x) = 0$ and $f_c(x) = x_i$ , where each $x_i$ is a primary input to the circuit.
-Many times this subset of spectral coefficients is referred to as the "Chow parameters."
+Many times this subset of spectral coefficients is referred to as the "Chow parameters".

 Unfortunately, the Chow parameters do not uniquely specify the Boolean functions that are the subject of this paper.
 However, the Chow parameters can used to classify all possible Boolean functions into various subsets.
-Many results and further classification results have been developed based upon studying the properties of the functions in a particular subset [12].
-Recently, it has been shown that some classes of functions may be classified by using a small subset of 2n + 2spectral coefficients [35].
+Many results and further classification results have been developed based upon studying the properties of the functions in a particular subset [11].
 Clearly, before any of these functions may be classified, it is necessary to compute their Chow parameters.
 The use of an efficient means for performing this computation would allow for faster classifications.
 As in the case of the spectral-based testing algorithms discussed above, the efficient means for computing the spectral coefficients described here may be superior to other methods since it is well-suited for computing a single coefficient at a time.